1-8192/bu_cs_655_assignment_5_allegranzi/README.md

 #### Observations

 The first software design pattern that jumped out to me from the repository's README was the adapter pattern.
-The pattern "converts the interface of a class into another interface clients expect.
+The Adapter pattern is a structural pattern that "converts the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces" (Gang of Four text).
 The documentation refers to a Guava cache interface adapter, so I started looking into the files in the guava package.
 The repo provides two adapters for the Guava cache interface and the Guava LoadingCache interface.
 The LoadingCache provides some